adamhsparks/ChickpeaAscoDispersal/README.md

-# The role of conidia in long distance dispersal of _Didymella  rabiei_
+# The role of conidia in long distance dispersal of _Ascochyta rabiei_

-The goal of this research is to examine the role of _Didymella rabiei_ conidia on long distance dispersal of chickpea ascochyta blight in Australia.
+The goal of this research is to examine the role of _Ascochyta rabiei_ conidia on long distance dispersal of chickpea ascochyta blight in Australia.

 ## Project team